 Glaucoma is a disease that damages the optic nerve within the eye.
 Optic nerve damage can eventually cause reduced vision or even total loss of vision.
 However, if you seek help early enough, it’s often possible to prevent total vision loss.
-Dr. Jeff Jones, the ophthalmologist at Visionaire Eye Consultants in Castle Rock, Colorado, is experienced in the diagnosis and treatment of glaucoma.
+Our providers are experienced in the diagnosis and treatment of glaucoma.
 The sooner you ask for help, the better the odds of saving your vision.

 The risk factors for glaucoma include:

 - Genetics: A family history of the disease may increase your risk for developing the condition

 - Vascular factors

 - Poor general health

 - High intraocular pressure (IOP)

 Many medical studies have shown a direct correlation between reducing IOP and slowing the progression of glaucoma.
 Normal IOP levels are somewhere between 9-21 mm Hg.
 However, it’s possible to develop glaucoma even in this range.
 By lowering IOP even more, the progression of the disease can be slowed.

 The most effective treatment for glaucoma is often topical eye drops that can lower IOP.
 These drops are prescribed by the provider and are typically used one or more times a day.
 If this treatment isn’t sufficient, a laser procedure, called selective laser trabeculoplasty, can be performed Dr. Jones.
 In some cases, a shunt must be surgically implanted to help lower IOP even more.
 The more involved treatments are often needed for cases of advanced glaucoma known as angle closure glaucoma.

 Our providers will monitor glaucoma in several ways, including: